I belong here and there.

 When I go back “there,” I also feel “other than.”

-When I travel the old streets of my town, I know all the nooks and crannies.
+When I travel the old streets of my town, I am keenly intimate with all the nooks and crannies.
 The old city is all too familiar to me.
-Yet, where I always used to encounter familiar faces, I now see few I recognize and fewer still who remember me.
+Yet, where I always used to encounter familiar faces, I now see few individuals I recognize and fewer still who remember me.

-Most assume I am an American tourist and I am often complimented on the quality of my French, which is quite funny.
+Most assume I am an American tourist and I am often complimented on the quality of my French—which is quite humorous.

 When “There,” I don’t want to remain because home is Here.